 Core Laboratories N.V. and its wholly owned Dutch subsidiaries constitute a fiscal entity.
 As a result of the fiscal entity, the Company is liable for the fiscal entity's income tax liabilities of the entire fiscal unity.
 Income taxes are allocated to the companies within the fiscal entity on the basis of their taxable income.

 13. RELATED PARTIES

-For related party discussions, see Note 33 - Related Parties of the Consolidated Financial Statements.
+For related party discussions, see Note 33 - Related Parties of the Notes to the Consolidated financial statements.

 14. SUPERVISORY DIRECTORS